Why ‘The long walk home’?

 Who are you anyway?

 I’m Kath Cunningham.
 I live in the wonderful city of Brighton and am married to the exceptionally lovely husbandface.
 It hasn’t always been that way and I spent lots of years enjoying/wrestling with/loving/despairing at being single.
-The joys and struggles of marriage are a whole new exciting territory.
+The joys and struggles of marriage are the adventure I find myself in and love.
 I spend lots of time thinking about life, and need to spend a little more time living it.
 I love drumming, reading, Jesus, drinking tea, sunsets, music, friends, family, good food, wine, big crashing waves, Brighton and the lovely church family I am part of here.

 I used to work for a Christian organisation with students for many years and then worked part time for a couple of charities.
-Then everything pretty much changed witht the arrival of Sonface into our lives.
-I hang out with him most days and in my snatched moments of spare time I can be found at a computer screen typing, staring at the pretty view out of my window, hanging out with people drinking tea and reading the Bible, drumming, studying and generally pondering the nature of life. (coincidentally doing most of the things that I Love :)
+Then everything pretty much changed witht the arrival of son1 into our lives.
+I hang out with him most days and his newly arrived brother (son2).
+I’ve come to love being a mum and in my snatched moments of spare time I can be found at a computer screen typing, staring at the pretty view out of my window, hanging out with people drinking tea and reading the Bible, drumming, studying and generally pondering the nature of life. (coincidentally doing most of the things that I Love :)

 What should I do now?